barryclark/jekyll-now/cloudnativelondon/sponsor.md

 You’re interested in sponsoring the ​Cloud Native London meetup​?
 Awesome!
 It’s a great way to support the Kubernetes and cloud native community, and increase awareness.

-Each event has 200-300 attendees across physical events or YouTube + Twitch livestreams.
+Each event has 200-300 attendees across in-person events, YouTube and Twitch.

 ### Benefits ([Download as PDF](/cloudnativelondon/sponsorshippdf))